 Visiting the bird tower

 My first treat was coming close to close with Red-Footed Booby, I’d seen the Blue-Footed Booby in the Galápagos Islands so it was great to see these beautiful birds.
-My trip to Belize was there in May, it just so happened that this was the perfect time to see the Red-Footed Booby chicks too.
+My trip to Belize was in May, this was the perfect time to see the Red-Footed Booby chicks too.

 The second bird nesting and swooping low over your head was the Magnificent Frigatebird.
-There were just a few nesting but plenty flying overhead, it was a great sight.
+There were a few nesting but plenty of birds flying overhead, it was a great sight.

 Hermit crab stop